iptc/video-metadata-hub/MAINTENANCE.md

   - `/build_spec.sh` - specification generators only
   - `/build_userguide.sh` - user guide generators only

-## Migration from Old System

-Old scripts have been moved to `/tools/legacy/` and are deprecated.
-The old system used hardcoded column indices and lxml.
-The new system is template-based and supports multiple versions through configuration.

 ## Troubleshooting

 ### "Configuration file not found"